Introduction / History

 Today, the government is the largest employer in Saudi Arabia, engaging about one-third of the work force.
 Industry employs nearly another third, including a small percentage in the oil industry.
 The remainder are involved in trade and other services, and in agriculture or fishing.

 Education in Saudi Arabia is free, but not compulsory.
 About two-thirds of Saudi adults are literate, a dramatic increase from the less than 3% literacy rate in the early 1960s.
 In recent decades, teacher-training institutes have been established with the aim of reducing the country's great dependence on other Arab countries for teachers.

 Because Saudi Arabia has long imported food, agriculture has been targeted as a key area of development.
-Since the late 1980s, a large wheat surplus has been exported, and the country has achieved self-sufficiency in many dairy and poultry products.
+The country has achieved self-sufficiency in many dairy and poultry products.
 The lack of water has made a very small percentage of the land useful for farming.
 Irrigated lands located near oases have been virtually the only sites of cultivation.